 Even as the devastating effects of COVID-19 wear off due to continued vaccination across the globe, the world might start fighting a different kind of pandemic.
 It follows a recent revelation that 14.4 percent of the total hospitalized COVID-19 patients developed new-onset diabetes.

 That is not all.
-A different study found that as high as 46 percent of the patients with severe COVID developed hyperglycemia.
+Another study found that as high as 46 percent of the patients suffering from severe COVID developed hyperglycemia.
 Their high blood sugar levels continued for six months, with some showing remission.
 However, approximately 2 percent of these patients got diagnosed with overt diabetes.
-The current situation worsens an already bleak situation, considering that 463 million people globally already have this disease as per 2019 statistics.
+The current situation worsens an already bleak situation, considering that 463 million people globally already have this disease, as per 2019 statistics.

 The ability of COVID-19 to trigger a significant increase in blood sugars in perfectly healthy people causes more concern for those with prediabetes.
 As noted, 352.1 million individuals globally had prediabetes based on the 2017 statistics.
 Therefore, there is a possibility that COVID-19 infections will accelerate the progression of their disease to full-blown diabetes.